MailCore/mailcore2/build-android/README.md

 The below instruction allows to build mailcore with its needed dependencies on macOS (when followed exactly in this order).

 ## Compile libetpan
-- Download https://github.com/dinhvh/libetpan/releases/tag/1.9.4 in version 1.9.4 (which fixes exception in QUOTA operation): Make sure in this libetpan path are not spaces, this causes random compile errors
+- Clone https://github.com/dinhvh/libetpan/releases/tag/1.9.4 in version 1.9.4 (which fixes exception in QUOTA operation): Make sure in this libetpan path are not spaces, this causes random compile errors.
+Folder should be named `libetpan-master` after cloning.
 - Download Android NDK 17
 - Download Android SDK 16 and SDK 21
 - Set ENV-vars to your NDK/SDK root folder